jennschilling/data-analysis-viz-in-R/air-workshop-materials/README.md

 - data: Contains the CSV data files created from files downloaded from the IPEDS website for 2017, 2018, 2019, and 2020.
 These data files are used in the R Markdown document as the data sources.
 Data was downloaded from the Institutional Characteristics, Admissions and Test Scores, Fall Enrollment, and Completions surveys.

-- output: Currently empty, but it will be used for saving output from data exploration.
+- output: Used for saving output from data exploration.

-- plots: Currently empty, but it will be used for saving plots.
+- plots: Used for saving plots.

 **How to Use These Files**